-Last Updated on September 5, 2023 by Grant
+Last Updated on May 5, 2024 by Bonnie

 When visiting Biscayne National Park, your first goal should be to get out on the water.
 That’s because 95% of the park is underwater.
 Without your own boat, the best way to do this is with one of the Biscayne National Park tours operated by the Biscayne National Park Institute.
 Whether you are taking a boat tour or doing something more active, such as snorkeling at Biscayne National Park, the water is where you really experience all that the park has to offer.

-On our most recent visit, we actually took two different tours: the Snorkel & Paddle Eco-Adventure and the Boca Chita Island Experience.
+On our most recent visit, we actually took two different Biscayne National Park tours: the Snorkel & Paddle Eco-Adventure and the Boca Chita Island Experience.
 On the snorkel and paddle tour, we had a chance to get in the water and really see the underwater plant and animal life.
 As you’d expect, it was a physically demanding tour.
 The Boca Chita Island tour, however, was perfect for those looking for something a bit more relaxed.

 Whatever your interests, the Biscayne National Park Institute should be your first stop for exploring the park without your own boat.